 Comparing the diversity of racial identity and ethnicity demographic make-up of Region 5 to Texas, Region 5 is not keeping pace with the changes as the rest of Texas.
 For Texas those that identify their race as "Asian" and those that identify their ethnicity as "Hispanic or Latino" are the fastest growing segments of the population.
-As a percentage of the population, for those that identify as "Hispanic or Latino" is 54.4% fewer than Texas.
-For those that identify as "Asian" in Region 5, is 90.4% lower than Texas.
+As a percentage of the population, for those that identify as "Hispanic or Latino" in Region 5 is 16.7% while Texas is 39.9%.
+For those that identify as "Asian" in Region 5, is 2.2% while the rest of Texas is 6.1%.